-The Group intends to take advantage of the high demand of nickel ore and chromite in China, which is its principal market.
-In addition to its production of lateritic nickel ore, the Group plans to extract the higher value of saprolite nickel ore for export to the Chinese market.
+The Group will continue to take advantage of the demand of nickel ore and chromite in China, which is its principal market.
+In addition to its production of lateritic nickel ore, the Group plans to extract the higher value of saprolite nickel ore for export both to the Chinese and Australian markets.
 This strategy will optimize revenue and improve share value.
+The slowdown in the China economy starting 2015 has greatly affected the price of nickel ore.
+The Group has taken a cautious decision on selling selectively starting this year as we build up our nickel ore inventory.